Gender Reassignment Surgery – Female to Male Breast Surgery

 Your initial consultation

-You will be seen by the consultant and asked various questions about your general health, as well as being given a physical examination, which will include several measurements of the breast being taken and recorded.
+You will be seen by the consultant surgeon and asked various questions about your general health, as well as being given a physical examination, which will include several measurements of the breast being taken and recorded.
 Consent will be required for clinical photography, involving before and after surgery pictures, to complete an accurate visual record.
 Each option of surgery will be discussed with you including the risks, advantages and disadvantages of each, as relevant to you.

 This consultation provides an opportunity to see pictures of previous pre and postoperative surgery results.
-You are encouraged to ask questions and discuss any concerns fully with your consultant and understand the potential issues of your surgery.
+You are encouraged to ask questions and discuss any concerns fully with your consultant to understand the potential issues of your surgery.
 It is important that you have realistic expectations of the final appearance of your chest.

 Can there be any complications or risks?